Eduard Spelterini: Decline of ballooning

 The outbreak of World War I put an end to Spelterini's travels.
 Borders were closed, and Spelterini's balloons remained grounded.
 He retired as an independent gentleman to Coppet near Geneva with his wife Emma (née Karpf), whom he had married on 28 January 1914 in the church of St Martin-in-the-Fields in London.
-But although he was well off financially, his savings diminished in the war years, and what was left of it was eaten up by the post-war inflation.
+But although he was well off financially, his savings diminished in the war years, and what was left of them was eaten up by the post-war inflation.
 The airplane had surpassed ballooning, nobody cared anymore about his pre-war exploits, and Spelterini was all but forgotten.
 In 1922, he hired out as a showman at the Tivoli Gardens in Copenhagen, posing for photos and taking people for short rides in a captive balloon.
 He detested it.
 Disappointed, he retired to Zipf near Vöcklabruck in Austria, where he had bought a small house and lived from the sale of the eggs of his 300 chickens.
 In 1926, he tried a last time to revive his old ballooning adventures.
 With the financial help of some friends, he started from Zurich in a rented balloon.
 But he fell unconscious during the voyage; his passengers just barely managed to crash-land the balloon in Vorarlberg.
 Spelterini returned to Zipf, where he died impoverished and largely unknown in 1931.